MrWolfZ/Conqueror/README.md

 - validate pipeline configuration method signature
 - pass through custom interface extra methods to backing instance
 - add support for .NET standard 2.0
-- allow accessing command and query context via accessor interface (async local)
+- allow accessing query context via accessor interface (async local)
 - add trace IDs to commands and query contexts
   - integrate trace ID from ASP Core if using HTTP package
 - allow registering all custom interfaces in assembly as HTTP client (allow specifying options for all those clients)
 - pull some logic for HTTP into a `Http.Common` package
   - for example default strategy for routes